-With confirmed cases of novel coronavirus (COVID-19) in Iowa and Illinois and more cases possible, many parents are wondering how they can prevent the spread of coronavirus and protect their families.
-Genesis Health System understands your concern, and it’s always a good idea to take precautionary measures against the spread of germs—and not only against this specific virus.
+The outbreak of the novel coronavirus (COVID-19) continues in Iowa and Illinois and with an increase in cases possible in the coming months.
+Parents may be wondering how they can prevent the spread of coronavirus and protect their families.
+Genesis Health System understands their concern, and it’s always a good idea to take precautionary measures against the spread of germs—and not only against this specific virus.

 How can I protect my family?

 The best way to prevent a respiratory infection is to avoid exposure.
-Here are other simple steps you can take to lower the risk of you and your family catching or spreading illness.
+Here are other simple steps you can take to lower the risk of having or spreading illness.

 - Wash hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.
-The CDC recommends hand sanitizers with at least 60 percent alcohol.
+The Centers for Disease Control recommends hand sanitizers with at least 60 percent alcohol.